CTVA

 Highlights:

---Spanky and Our Gang - "Lazy Day" & "Sunday Morning"
+--Spanky and Our Gang - "Lazy Day" & "Sunday Morning."

---Patti Page - sings "Can't Take My Eyes Off Of You" & recites "Child's
+--Patti Page - sings "Can't Take My Eyes Off Of You" & recites "Child's Christmas Prayer."

---The Kim Sisters - "Thoroughly Modern Millie"
+--The Kim Sisters perform "Thoroughly Modern Millie."

 --The Berlin Mozart Choir (thirty singers perform)